nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 }
 ```

-Let's actually run it and check with the QEMU monitor if the execution image is mapped as expected.
+Let's try it and check with the QEMU monitor if the execution image is mapped as expected:

-> [!TIP]
->
-> At this point, there's no process for transitioning to user mode yet, so the application won't run.
-For now, we're only checking if the execution image is correctly expanded.

 ```plain
 (qemu) info mem